rstudio/education.rstudio.com/content/blog/2020-07-01-learning-learnr/index.md

 This HTML document you see here is special because it is actually a type of Shiny app using the `shiny_rendered` runtime.
-The Shiny prerendered runtime means that some of the code are pre-executed (render context), while other code execute during interaction (server context) for performance reasons which you can read more about [here](https://rmarkdown.rstudio.com/authoring_shiny_prerendered.HTML#Overview).
+The Shiny prerendered runtime means that some of the code are normally rendered with rmarkdown (render context), while other code execute when the tutorial is served (server context).
+This is done for performance reasons which you can read more about [here](https://rmarkdown.rstudio.com/authoring_shiny_prerendered.HTML#Overview).
-All you need to know here is that the Shiny prerendered scripts included in the HTML will be used to get Shiny reactive values from the backend side (`exercise.R`).
-For tutorial state events such as "Start over" or "Next topic" button clicks, the `tutorial.js` will respond to these and notify `http-handlers.R` to make changes.
+All you need to know here is that the Shiny prerendered scripts included in the HTML will be used to retrieve Shiny reactive values from the backend side (`exercise.R`).
+For stateful events such as "Start Over" or "Next Topic" button clicks, the `tutorial.js` will respond to these and notify `http-handlers.R` to make changes to the internal state of the tutorial or record events for logging.

-### Evaluating exercises
+#### Evaluating exercises

-When it comes time to evaluating an exercise, `exercise.R` goes, "Give me all of the code text submitted for this exercise.
-I'll evaluate this in an isolated R file and the environment it needs.
-Then I'll use knitr to produce the properly formatted regular Markdown that R Markdown can render, and set the results for the Shiny side."
+When it comes time to evaluating an exercise, `exercise.R` goes, "I'm going to take all of the code text submitted for this exercise and evaluate it in an isolated R file and the environment it needs.
+Then, I'll use knitr to produce the properly formatted regular Markdown that rmarkdown can render, and set the results for the Shiny reactive value."

 The Shiny code within `exercise.R` then responds with, "Great!
-You have the output for the exercise, I'll let the frontend know."
+You have given me an html output for the exercise, I'll let the frontend know so it can be appended."

-Here's the script tag in the HTML document that makes this possible:
+Here's the script tag in the HTML document that makes this interaction cycle possible:

 ```
 <script type="application/shiny-prerendered" data-context="server">